sieve-project/sieve/docs/Demo.md

 straggler: kind-control-plane3
 front-runner: kind-control-plane
 ```
-means during testing we want to pause apiserver3 (which runs on `kind-control-plane3`) at **certain timing** to create the stale value.
+means during testing we want to pause apiserver3 (which runs on `kind-control-plane3`) at **certain timing** to create the stale status.
 And we use apiserver1 (which runs on `kind-control-plane`) as a referrence to restart the controller at **certain timing**.
 The difficult part is how to decide the **timing** here.